Hiking Cinque Terre with Kids: What to Know

 Watch for the Red/White/Red trail markers which signify you are on a main Cinque Terre hiking trail (the SVA or a secondary path).

 Hiking with kids is a great thing to do on a family vacation to Italy.
-Thankfully you don’t need a lot of extra hiking gear to enjoy your visit to Cinque Terre with your kids:
+Thankfully, you don’t need a lot of extra gear to enjoy hiking Cinque Terre with kids:

-Hiking Cinque Terre with a toddler is easier with a backpack carrier
+Celine Brewer, owner of FamilyCanTravel.com, hiking Cinque Terre with a toddler in a backpack carrier.

 If your child is under two, airlines typically let you bring the backpack carrier as your ‘baby item’ in lieu of a stroller.
 We’ve brought ours to Japan, Italy and Norway as a ‘baby item’ on our flights and have never been charged extra.
 Learn more about flying with a backpack carrier.